remy/remysharp.com/public/drafts/jsbin-toxic-part-5.md

 Using the terminal, I `cURL`ed the URL down to look for any commonalities between the source of the two JS Bin URLs I had, to immediately add it to the blacklist functionality.
 Thankfully...if there was a thing, I did find a commonality, and I was able to block what appeared to be a source for this kind of material.

-It took many days to forget the sick feeling I had that linked me directly to the content posted on JS Bin.
+It took many days to to get that sickening feeling out of my system.
+I hate to think that JS Bin has helped abusers in some way.

 ### "Terrorist use"